prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

 The user has to give the input for what parameter he want to sort the data and in what oreder he want it.
 ### approach
 First I have created a empty list with name **data3** where i will store the trade and then return it.
-Then i'm checking if the input is price or quantity and after that i have just iterated through the data-trade and appending trade index as well as its price/quantity in a form of tuple in data3 i.e: [[price,index]].
+Then I'm checking if the input is price or quantity and after that i have just iterated through the data-trade and appending trade index as well as its price/quantity in a form of tuple in data3 i.e: [[price,index]].
-Then i'm using **sorted()** method to sort my **data3** on the basis of price/quantity But i have to return the trade not the sorted price/quantity value so, I will use the index which i have stored in data3 along with the price/quantity.
-As I have sorted the data3 on the bais of price/quantity the index attcahed to will not change.
+Then I'm using **sorted()** method to sort my **data3** on the basis of price/quantity.
+But I have to return the trade not the sorted price/quantity value so, I will use the index which i have stored in data3 along with the price/quantity.
+As I have sorted the data3 on the basis of price/quantity the index attached to them  will not change.
-Now, i will just iterate through data3 and read its idex value and update data3 with trade of that index and finally I will check if second input is **ascending** then return the data3 if **descending** then return reverse data3.
+Now, I will just iterate through data3 and read its index value and update data3 with trade of that index.
+And finally I will check if second input is **ascending** then return the data3 if **descending** then return reverse data3.
 ```python
 @app.get("/sorting") # sorting of the trade on the basis of price and quantity
 async def get_item(*,parameter:str = Query(None, description="Sort by price or quantity"),type:str=Query(None,description="Ascending or Descending")):